Humbly Homemade

 • Grease a 9-inch pie dish with butter.

 • Transfer the pie dough into your greased pie dish.
-Cover with plastic cling wrap and return to the fridge so the butter stays cold.
+Fill with the cooled strawberry filling.

 • Roll out the smaller disc of pie dough on your lightly floured work surface.
-Use a ruler or something with a long straight edge to cut your dough into strips of varying widths.
+Use a ruler cut your dough into ¾-inch strips.

 Nutrition